 USB · Screen

 The El Al Boeing 777-200ER carries 313 passengers across Business + Premium Economy + Economy.
 Power is available on this aircraft.
-Every seat is rated below, so you can see which have the legroom, the window alignment and the quiet — and which sit next to a galley or lavatory.
+Seats are rated below, so you can see which have the legroom, the window alignment and the quiet — and which sit next to a galley or lavatory.

 More than on any other El Al aircraft.
 Economy here runs ten abreast, so width is at a premium, while premium economy sits in a wide two-four-two with a deep pitch step over the rows behind.
 If there is one aircraft in this fleet to spend the difference on, this is it.